 Many hours are spent on each scratchboard artwork and they may take months to complete.
 Lori Dunn uses professional grade clayboards that are completely archival, of museum quality and highly resistant to fading from sunlight.
 Finished works are sprayed with a UV resistant varnish to further protect the image.

 Scratchboard produces unique works of art with a level of realism and detail that is unsurpassed by many other media.
-The absorbent clay can be coloured afterwards using specialized inks or paints but many people, like myself, prefer the simplicity and beauty of the black and white image.
+The absorbent clay can be colored afterwards using specialized inks or paints but many people prefer the simplicity and beauty of the black and white image.